-Students will examine human anatomy using prosected cadavers, computerized dissection of the human body, and anatomical models.
+Students will examine human anatomy using prosected cadavers, virtual dissection of the human body, and anatomical models.
 Emphasis is placed on the anatomy of the vertebral column, trunk, upper extremity and lower extremity, with limited consideration of other body systems.
-CO-REQUISITE(S): OTR5130; PREREQUISITE: All general education and program requirements completed
+COREQUISITE(S): OTR5130; PREREQUISITE: OTR5050